rtp-ch/slider/README.md

 Extremly versatile and flexible slider.
 Strong support for fluid / responsive Designs, mobile browsers and touch devices.
 Has nearly every feature that you can find in other sliders on the web.

+### Dependencies

+RTP Slider is dependent on following libraries:

+- jQuery
+- jquery.easing plugin

+The libraries can be found in the dependencies folder.

 ### Configuration

 <pre>sizer: option (default: false)</pre>